-That said, don’t be tempted to use a pre-tied bow for a formal event.
+That said, don’t be instantly tempted to use a pre-tied bow for a formal event.
 People will spot it a mile away, and it’s considered a huge fashion faux pas.

-Earn your stripes and learn the process, and it’ll be better for the overall look of the tuxedo.
+However, it’s best to learn the process, and it’ll be better for the overall look of the tuxedo.

 When to Wear Bow Ties